bjaan/openvpn-netns/README.md

 ...
 ```

-## Making an service available on the local network
+## Making a service available on the local network

 When an exposing a TCP-port that is only available within the network namespace, you might want to expose it on the local network.
 It is automatically available through the IP-address of the _macvlan0_ adapter when it is used.